-In this section we discuss random walks on the mapping class group.
+We start talking about random walks on the mapping class group.
 We set up terminology, notations and first observations.
-The goal is to introduce the third and last major technical tool of the paper which is a recurrence property (Theorem 4.3).
+The goal of the section is to introduce the third and last major technical tool of the paper which is a recurrence property (Theorem 4.3).